 Here is a link to one of my projects where the cutting machine has been used to cut the embellishments: Butterfly Applique Pillow; I use it in fact quite often, sometimes I use it to simply create cutting pattern files (.svg) as a first step in making a pattern.

 The right presser foot enhances your project with touches that your sewing machine otherwise could not handle.
-The Madam Sew Presser Feet Kit lets you sew precise lines and add stunning embellishments to quilts, clothes and pillows.
-This set with its innovative adapter is designed for use with low-shank models of popular brand sewing machines including Singer, Brother, Husqvarna Viking, Babylock, Euro-Pro, Janome, Kenmore and White.
+The Madam Sew Presser Feet Kit lets you sew precise lines and add stunning embellishments to quilts, clothes, and pillows.
+This set with its innovative adapter is designed for use with low-shank models of popular brand sewing machines including Singer, Brother, Babylock, Janome, Kenmore, and White.
 I have one of those and I have to confess for a couple of them I had to actually research to find out what they do!
 The possibilities are endless.

 Funny gifts for sewers